 When you terminate a collaborative divorce process you agree that you will retain a new lawyer and you will start the divorce over.
 Anything revealed during the collaborative process is considered protected and can’t be used in court.

-At LaCoste Law, we can help you navigate the process of a collaborative divorce.
-Please contact us or email us at firstname.lastname@example.org to determine if a collaborative divorce is right for you.
+At LaCoste Law, our Washington collaborative divorce attorney can help you navigate the process.
+Please contact us or email us at email@example.com to determine if a collaborative divorce is right for you.